mcosovic/JuliaGrid.jl/docs/src/tutorials/acOptimalPowerFlow.md

 \end{aligned}
 ```

-The second option is to define the `longTerm` keyword for the active power flow constraints (`type = 2`) at the "from" and "to" bus ends of each branch.
+The second option is to define the `longTerm` keyword for the active power flow constraints (`type = 2`) at the from-bus and to-bus ends of each branch.
 In this case, the constraints are implemented without squaring the equations, but rather as they are originally defined:
 ```math
   \begin{aligned}
     h_{ij}(\mathbf {V}, \bm{\Theta}) &=